sasabosnic/rgz/ssg.md

 # Make a static site with find(1), grep(1), and lowdown(1)

-[ssg2](/bin/ssg2) is a static site generator writen in shell and powered by [lowdown(1)](https://kristaps.bsd.lv/lowdown/).
+[ssg2](/bin/ssg2) is a static site generator written in shell and powered by [lowdown(1)](https://kristaps.bsd.lv/lowdown/).

 It converts `*.md` files to HTML.